turphAI/scout/masterPlan.md

 - Validate against success indicators
 - Document learnings for future development

+## Key feature: Response mode
+With a toggle in the input area for Ticker and Ask discovery, we are putting some pathing decisions on the user.
+Toggle selection will drive our prototype use cases.
+Each mode will determine how the different states of the panel behave.

+### Panel states
+There are three panel states; Overview, Suggest, Conversation.

+#### Overview state
+This is the default view which displays on click in the header.
+It is the base/home view and is highly personalized to the user based on behavior and events.
+This is what we have designed today, so no change here for now.

+#### Suggest state
+This is the same size and configuration display as Overview, but with a lot of notible differences.

+1. Ticker tab
+- As the user begins to type the content changes.
+- The 3 columns change to be: Suggestions, Simple quote, News & Events
+- We will need to make components for each element that shows under these columns
+- Data display will need to be responsive to the keystroke in the enhancedInput
+- We will need to make a list of tickers and mock stock data to simulate the behaviors required

+2. Ask tab
+- The 3 columns change to be: Suggestions, Answer, Resources
+- We will need to define use case entry terms to that the column data can update as the user types
+- Data will need to be responsive to the keystroke in the enhancedInput

+#### Conversation state
+This is the same configuration we have for the appl response.
+We need to keep this and the framework for this will work for both a Ticker and Ask response.
+Just that Ticker responses will be more chart graph centric and Ask will be more heavy on typography (paragraphs, lists and tables)

+Since most of our users are ticker searchers, we will default the tab to this.
 ---

 **Note:** This master plan should be updated as we learn more about customer problems and validate our hypotheses through prototyping and stakeholder feedback.